What is Vagus Nerve Stimulation?

 What are the side-effects of Vagus Nerve Stimulation?

 As with any surgery, there is a risk of infection.
-When the vagus nerve is actually being stimulated, many people experience a tingling in the neck or hoarseness in their voice.
-Some have reported throat, ear or tooth pain, coughing and shortness of breath.
+When the vagus nerve is actually being stimulated, some people experience a tingling in the neck or hoarseness in their voice.
+Some have reported throat, ear or tooth pain, coughing or shortness of breath.
 Having the intensity or duration of the stimulation adjusted by the doctor may reduce or stop these sensations.
 Importantly, most people report a reduction in side effects over time, such that by three years post-implantation very few people report any issues at all.

 Because VNS Therapy has been used for over 20 years now, the side effect profile has been well established in multiple scientific publications.
 VNS Therapy is safe for long-term use, and pregnancies have gone to term in women receiving VNS Therapy.
+There are no drug interactions with VNS Therapy, and other treatments can be used in conjunction with VNS Therapy.

 Does Vagus Nerve Stimulation work?